Polynomial Bounds for the Grid-Minor Theorem: Proof of Theorem

 For each set $X_i$, let $X'_i\subseteq V(G)\setminus \tset$ be the corresponding subset of vertices of $G$, obtained by un-contracting each supernode $v_C$ (that is, $X'_i=\bigcup_{v_C\in X_i}C$).
-If $\Gamma_i$ is the interface of $X'_i$ in $G$, then we still have that $|\Gamma_i|<O(r_0 |E_{G'}(X_i)|)$.
-As our next step, we would like to find a partition $\wset_i$ of the vertices of $X'_i$ into clusters, such that each cluster $W\in \wset_i$ has the $\alphawl$-bandwidth property, and the total number of edges connecting different clusters is at most $O(|\Gamma_i|/r_0)<|E_{G'}(X_i)|$.
+If $\Gamma_i$ is the interface of $X'_i$ in $G$, then we still have that $|\Gamma_i|\leq O(\ell_0 |E_{G'}(X_i)|)$.
+As our next step, we would like to find a partition $\wset_i$ of the vertices of $X'_i$ into clusters, such that each cluster $W\in \wset_i$ has the $\alphawl$-bandwidth property, and the total number of edges connecting different clusters is at most $O(|\Gamma_i|/\ell_0)<|E_{G'}(X_i)|$.
 We call this procedure bandwidth-decomposition.
 Assume first that we are able to find such a decomposition.
 We claim that $\wset_i$ must contain at least one good router $S_i$.
-If this is the case, then we have found the desired family $\set{S_1,\ldots,S_{r_0}}$ of good routers.
+If this is the case, then we have found the desired family $\set{S_1,\ldots,S_{\ell_0}}$ of good routers.
 In order to show that $\wset_i$ contains a good router, assume first that at least one cluster $S_i\in \wset_i$ is large.
 The decomposition $\wset_i$ already guarantees that $S_i$ has the $\alphaWL$-bandwidth property.
-If $S_i$ is not a good router, then it must be impossible send large amounts of flow from $S_i$ to $\tset$ in $G$.
-In this case, using known techniques (see appendix of \cite{ChekuriNS13}), we can show that we can delete an edge from $G[S_i]$, while preserving the $1$-well-linkedness of the terminals, contradicting the minimality of $G$.
+If $S_i$ is not a good router, then it must be impossible to send large amounts of flow from $S_i$ to $\tset$ in $G$.
+In this case, using known techniques (see appendix of \cite{ChekuriNS13}), we can show that we can delete an edge from $G[S_i]$, while preserving the $1$-well-linkedness of the terminals\footnote{The technical statement here is that if there is a small cut separating two large well-linked sets in a graph then there is an edge that can be removed without affecting the well-linkedness of one of the sets.}, contradicting the minimality of $G$.
 Therefore, if $\wset_i$ contains at least one large cluster, then it contains a good router.
 Assume now that all clusters in $\wset_i$ are small.
 Then we show a new good clustering $\cset'$ of $V(G)$, whose corresponding contracted graph contains fewer edges than $G'$, leading to a contradiction.
 The new clustering contains all clusters $C\in \cset^*$ with $C\cap X_i'=\emptyset$, and all clusters in $\wset_i$.
 In other words, we replace the clusters contained in $X_i'$ with the clusters of $\wset_i$.
 The reason the number of edges goes down in the legal contracted graph is that the total number of edges connecting different clusters of $\wset_i$ is less than $|E_{G'}(X_i)|$.